Homoclinic orbits, multiplier spectrum and rigidity theorems in complex dynamics: Introduction

 The inverse of Theorem \ref{thmmilnor} is also true by Milnor \cite[Corollary 3.9 and Lemma 5.6]{milnor2006lattes}.
 In fact, the original conjecture of Milnor concerns the case $K=\Q$.
 Since imaginary quadratic fields exist (e.g. $\Q(i)$) and they contain $\Q$, Theorem \ref{thmmilnor} implies Milnor's original conjecture.

-Some special cases of Milnor's conjecture for integer multipliers are known before by Huguin: \begin{points} \item In \cite{Huguin2021a}, the conjecture was proved for quadratic endomorphisms. \item In \cite{Huguin2021}, the conjecture was proved for unicritical polynomials.
-In fact, Huguin proved a stronger statement, which only assumes the multipliers are in $\Q$ (instead of $\Z$). \end{points} Moreover, Huguin proposed a conjecture which extends the one of Milnor, where the multipliers are asked to be contained in $O_K$ (or $K$) for some number field $K.$ It is interesting to know whether our strategy can be extended to solve Huguin's conjecture.
+Some special cases of Milnor's conjecture for integer multipliers are known before by Huguin: \begin{points} \item In \cite{Huguin2022}, the conjecture was proved for quadratic endomorphisms. \item In \cite{Huguin2021}, the conjecture was proved for unicritical polynomials.
+In fact, Huguin proved a stronger statement, which only assumes the multipliers are in $\Q$ (instead of $\Z$). \end{points}

+\rem In the recent preprint \cite{Huguin2022a}, Huguin reproved and strengthened our Theorem \ref{thmmilnor}.
+In his result, the multipliers are only assumed to be contained in an arbitrary number field.
+Huguin's result relies on an arithmetic equidistribution result for small points proved by Autissier \cite{Autissier2001} and on a characterization of exceptional maps proved by Zdunik \cite{zdunik2014characteristic}. \endrem

 The following result confirms another conjecture of Milnor in \cite{milnor2006lattes}. \begin{thm} Let $f:\P^1\to \P^1$ be an endomorphism over $\C$ of degree at least $2$.
-Assume there exists $a>0$ such that for every but finitely many periodic point $x$, $f^n(x)=x$, we have $|df^n(x)|=a^n$.
+Assume there exist $a>0$ such that for every but finitely many periodic point $x$, $f^n(x)=x$, we have $|df^n(x)|=a^n$.
 Then $f$ is exceptional. \end{thm}

 \begin{rmk} Theorem \ref{thmmilnor1} can also be deduced by a minor modification of an argument of Zdunik \cite{zdunik2014characteristic}. \end{rmk}